esdmr/github-actions-test/README.md

-# Github actions test
+# GitHub actions test repository

-repo repo random repo.
+This is a repository to test random GitHub actions.
+Since it is difficult/impossible to do so locally, I will use a public repository to that instead.

-lorem, lorem. lorem? lorem!
+**PLEASE DO NOT ENABLE NOTIFICATIONS.** It can get noisy sometimes.